 When the Mininet is instructed to create the network, by default, the switches and the controller are put in the root namespace of the machine whereas only the hosts are put in their own separate namespaces.
 Nevertheless, the switches can be initiated in their own namespace, by passing the --innamespace argument while starting the Mininet.
 This option does provide an example of how to isolate different switches.
 In terms of functionality this results in, the switches will talk to the controller through a separately bridged control connection instead of using a loopback interface.
 Mininet also provides the access to the CLI of these network elements created in different namespaces to get the network view from respective network element’s point of view.

-Mininet also gives the flexibility to integrate python API, thereby paving the way for creating and experimenting with networks.
+Mininet also gives the flexibility to integrate Python API, thereby paving the way for creating and experimenting with networks.
 Mininet is majorly used as a learning tool to test, experiment, and learn about software-defined networks and it is preferable because it is very fast and helps to create customizable topologies.

 Mininet is available to be installed as a packet or from the source code.
 The community has created a VM image pre-installed with Mininet over the Ubuntu operating system [40].
 The Mininet VM image supports all varieties of hypervisors like VirtualBox, KVM, Qemu, Microsoft Hyper-V, VMware Fusion and VMware Workstation Player.

 Due to the single server implementation of Mininet, it faced performance challenges.
-To resolve this problem, Maxinet [41] an extension of Mininet and Distributed OpenFlow Testbed (DOT) [42] were developed.
+To resolve this problem, Maxinet [41] an extension of Mininet and Distributed OpenFlow Testbed (DOT) [42] was developed.

 Advantages of Mininet: